Mark Jefferson (geographer)

 Isaiah Bowman and Charles C. Colby.

 In 1916 Jefferson served as president of the American Association of Geographers.

+Today, he is especially remembered for introducing the concept of the primate city, a culturally dominant city found in some countries.

 A biography of Jefferson entitled Mark Jefferson: Geographer written by Geoffrey J. Martin was published by Eastern Michigan University Press in 1968.
 EMU has a building named after Mark Jefferson.